vasylenko/devdosvid.blog/cv/cv.md

     #### Challenges:

-    - Transforming of team members' mindset towards process ownership;
+    - Transform team members' mindset towards ownership culture;
-    - Keeping the team motivated despite workload level: during peaks and a drawdowns;
+    - Keep the team motivated despite workload level: during peaks and drawdowns;
     - Justification of the team’s advantages to the clients on the pre-sales stage.

 Nov 2014 – Sep 2016